-7. What is the meaning of margin of safety?
+6. What is the meaning of margin of safety?

 The margin of safety is the excess of actual sales over the break-even sales volume.

 8. What do you understand by cost volume profit analysis?

-10. What is the assumption of break-even analysis?
+9. What is the assumption of break-even analysis?

-The assumption of break-even analysis are:
+The assumption of break-even analysis is:

-11. What is the Break-Even Chart?
+10. What is the Break-Even Chart?

-Marginal cost at the different production level, fixed cost.
+Marginal cost at the different production levels, fixed cost.
 The volume of sales and profit or loss can be understood with this chart.

 It indicates the profitability and safety of any business.
-A comparative study is feasible between two or more business enterprises with the help of computing safety a margin of safety.
+A comparative study is feasible between two or more business enterprises with the help of computing safety and a margin of safety.

 - Increase in selling price.